Text, logo

 Contacting the Instructor

-You may contact the instructor by emailing karen_lea@virtualeduc.com or by calling (509) 891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+You may contact the instructor by emailing pamela_bernards@virtualeduc.com or by calling 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
-Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.
+Please do not contact the instructor about technical problems, course glitches, or other issues involving the course's operation.

 Technical Questions